---

 ### Headers

-HTTP headers that can be configured to modify request and response behavior, improving security, performance, and functionality.
+HTTP headers you configure to modify request and response behavior, improving security, performance, and functionality.
+See [Headers](/docs/headers).

 ### HTTPS/SSL